Cutieguwu/CutieDetectOwOr/README.md

 # DetectOwOr

 ## Cutieguwu's basic virus and malware scanner.
-Searches for known threats only by looking for files known to be related.

 **In very early development!!!
-Does not actually work at the moment!!!**
+Windows is not working yet!!!**

 Linux is getting priority for support and will have actual testing done.

+**NOTICE:** As I am busy doing exams and summatives, this project is getting put on hold until further notice.

-At present this will support basic detection of the following:
+### At present DetecOwOr will support basic detection of the following:

-- Fractureiser
+- Fractureiser {Files}
-- Skyrage
+- Skyrage {Files}

+### Future plans:

-The detector will later be able to pull information on detecting new malicious programs via a repository.
+- The detector will later be able to pull information on detecting new malicious programs via a repository.
+I hope.
+That will likely not ever come to fruition, but who knows.
+	-  By extension, at the very least, the library that is currently hard-coded into the script will be moved to an external file and read from there.
+- Windows Support [Early Development]
+- SHA checks.
+This will hopefully allow detection of, for example, Minecraft mods that are known to be infected with Fractureiser.
+Linux and MultiMC users will get priority for support over Windows and the base launcher.